 Finally, the abbreviation "e.g.," offers specific examples of what a term, concept, or strategy might look like.
-For example, consider the indicator "Match corresponding representations of linear relations (e.g., situations, graphs, tables of values, equations, and sets of ordered pairs)."
-In this case, the listed types of representations are specific types of examples, but they are not mandatory.
+For example, consider the indicator "Solve, using personal strategies such as applying proportions or interpreting tables, situational questions that involve conversions of units within and between SI and/or imperial systems of measurement (e.g., km to m or km/h to ft/sec)."
+In this case, the listed examples of units are specific types of examples and are not mandatory.
+Students who have attained this outcome and understand both systems (SI and imperial) should be able to convert amongst and between any units of these systems.

-Also included in this curriculum is information regarding how the Workplace and Apprenticeship Mathematics 10 course connects to the K-12 goals for mathematics.
+Also included in this curriculum is information regarding how the Workplace and Apprenticeship Mathematics 20 course connects to the K-12 goals for mathematics.
 These goals (page 8) define the purpose of mathematics education for Saskatchewan students.